 Websites have changed dramatically over the last two decades.
 In the late 90s, it was impressive just to even have a website.
 By the 2000s, almost every company had a website, but most were never more than a five-page brochure website.
 And, for the most part, eCommerce hadn’t really taken off yet.
 Today, websites have become the most important piece of collateral for any business.
-A great website won’t just represent your brand online or help you sell your products or service.
-A really great website redesign to achieve business goals should be at the forefront of all companies.
+A great website won’t just represent your brand online or help you sell your products or services.
+However, a really great website redesign should be leveraged to help you achieve your business goals and put you at the forefront of your competition.

 Here’s what you can achieve: